avitorio/outstatic/apps/web/outstatic/content/docs/faqs.md

 slug: 'faqs'
 description: ''
 coverImage: ''
-publishedAt: '2023-08-06T12:07:51.000Z'
+publishedAt: '2023-10-05T12:07:51.000Z'
 ---

+## Troubleshooting Login and Repository Access Issues.

+Many users encounter login issues due to either missing the correct environment variables or lacking the necessary permissions for a repository.

+If you're using Outstatic with a GitHub repository you don't own, ensure you've set the `OST_REPO_OWNER` environment variable to the repository's owner.

+For repositories you own, ensure the `OST_REPO_SLUG` environment variable reflects the correct repository name.
+Remember, the repository name shouldn't include the username.
+For instance, use `outstatic` instead of `avitorio/outstatic` for the `OST_REPO_SLUG`.

+Lastly, if you're attempting to access a repository you don't own, ensure the repository owner has granted you collaborator access.
+Without this, you won't have full dashboard access.

 ## I already have a Next.js Markdown blog, how do I start using Outstatic?

-Follow the [**Add to Next.js**](/docs/getting-started#adding-outstatic-to-a-nextjs-website)\*\* \*\*documentation.
+Follow the [**Add to Next.js**](/docs/getting-started#adding-outstatic-to-a-nextjs-website) documentation.
 Once finished, log in to your Outstatic dashboard, create collections that match your content and then copy the .md files into the collection directories inside `/outstatic/content`, for example: `/outstatic/content/blog/my-blog-post.md`.

 Don't forget to recreate the Metadata Database with your new posts by going to Settings > Rebuild Metadata: